maiziezhoulab/VolcanoSV/README.md

 After running the above code, you will have output VCF in `volcanosv_small_indel/<prefix>_volcanosv_small_indel.vcf`.

-## SD Recovery
+## Assembly for regions enriched in segmental duplications (SDs)

-After assembly, if you want to get better accuracy in SD rich regions, you can run this SD recovery pipeline, which includes 3 steps.
+After WGS assembly, if you would like to evaluate assembly for SDs and achieve better assembly in SD-enriched regions, you can run the below pipeline, which includes 3 steps.

 ### Step1
-We first align the reads to the contig file, and then integrates [Flagger](https://github.com/mobinasri/flagger) to annotate collapsed SD regions.
+Align reads to the contig fasta file, and then utilize [Flagger](https://github.com/mobinasri/flagger) to annotate assembly for collapse components (collapsed SD regions).
 To run this step, you need java and docker in your system.
 ```
 python3 ${path_to_volcanosv}/bin/VolcanoSV-asm/Evaluate_Assembly.py \